 The major in marine biology provides students with a broad understanding of the basic biological and ecological principles as they relate to the marine ecosystems.
 Core courses will expose students to the discovery nature of science and educate them in their roles as global citizens in preserving the health of the marine environment.
-The major prepares students to enter careers and advanced studies in biological research, environmental science, and conservation
+The major prepares students to enter careers and advanced studies in biological research, environmental science, and conservation.

 Thirteen (13) courses are required: eight (8) core marine biology courses, three (3) core chemistry courses, one (1) biology elective course, one (1) approved field experience in marine biology, and satisfactory performance on a comprehensive standard exam.
 At least eight (8) of the thirteen (13) courses required for the marine biology major must be taken at Rollins College or as part of a Rollins-sanctioned program.
 Of these eight (8), at least five (5) must be BIO prefix courses beyond BIO 120/121.
-Students may not simultaneously major or minor in marine biology and biology.
-Students MAY simultaneously major or minor in marine biology and biochemistry/molecular biology.
+To declare this major, a student must have a minimum 2.0 major GPA in at least two (2) of the courses listed on the major map.
+Students may not major, double major, or minor in both Marine Biology and Biology.